 Learning a new skill forces multiple areas of your brain to work out.
 You could learn to cook, pick up a new instrument or even build a ship inside a bottle.
 All these things and more will challenge your brain and give you something new and fun to figure out.

 There are specific brain fitness programs and games that help tease and challenge your brain.
-Suduko, crosswords and video games can all improve your brain’s speed and memory.
+Sudoku, crosswords and video games can all improve your brain’s speed and memory.
 These games help you apply logic, word skills, math and more to be able to solve and complete the challenge.
 Spend 15 minutes doing these fun activities every day to help your brain game improve.
+From Wordle to LinkedIn Games, options are many.

 Meditation can be relaxing while giving your brain a workout at the same time.
+And you can do it in the cozy warmth of your home.
 While meditating, you’re calming your mind while at the same time, engaging your brain in a new way to help increase your mental fitness.
+Winter shouldn’t keep you from taking care of your health.

 Food for your brain